Shop Subscribe

 When incorporating traditional teaching methods, think of ways that they can complement your more tech-savvy methods to create a compelling, holistic learning experience for students.
 Consider some of the following ideas:

 Kids are often very tactile, so having tangible objects can help them will counting and math skills.
-Using blocks or even paper clips can help students learn new math concepts.
+Using blocks and other manipulatives can help students learn new math concepts.

 Look up words in the dictionary